The Problem with the Modern Hardware Workflow

 Report a failure the industry normalized

 Seen a workflow that wastes hours?
 Found a bug that has outlived multiple releases?
 Using a process everyone hates but nobody questions?
-Submit it and we'll save your report to our tracker backlog and confirm receipt by email.
+Let us know.